sav-che/TL-2/Authors/Siebert, August {std. Siebert}.md

-> [!cite] BHL link: this entry starts at [page 584](https://www.biodiversitylibrary.org/item/104077#page/598/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 584](https://www.biodiversitylibrary.org/page/33333723) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Siebert, August (1854-1923), German (Pommeranian) botanist and gardener; with commercial garden firms at Erfurt and Wandsbeck-Hamburg; Obergärtner, subsequently director of the "Palmengarten" in Frankfurt a.
-Main 1886-1923. (*Siebert*).
+Main 1886-1923.
+**Abbreviated name**: *Siebert*

 #### Herbarium and types